thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 You will figure out how to measure operational entropy, then avoid it.
 Saying no, more often, will help us move faster on the stuff of value.

-One of our few employee metrics measures how often we use our app in daily life.
+One of our few employee metrics measures how often we use our own app in daily life.
 We are our own users, and greatest critics, always looking for gains.
 You will ensure we continuously consider our experience as daily users.